PLAXIS 3D Tutorial 07: Rapid drawdown analysis

 This exercise requires a PLAXIS 3D Ultimate license for transient groundwater flow calculations.

-The attached *.log file contains all the commands to generate the model.
-With a Bentley Geotechnical SELECT Entitlement [GSE] licence, you can use the commands runner to open the *.log file and to execute all commands in one go, see also this instruction.
+The provided *.p3dlog file contains all the commands to generate the model.
+With a Bentley Geotechnical SELECT Entitlement [GSE] license, you can use the link to save as the file (remove the extension .txt) and with the Commands runner open to execute all commands in one go, see also this instruction.

 Downloads